zgsrc/ibjs/README.md

 ## Use Cases

-Each `session` is associated with one or more accounts.
-The most common case is access to a single [account](./example/account.js).
 Other use cases can benefit from the lightweight [account summary](./example/summary.js) model.

 Use the SDK's [symbol](./doc/symbols.md) syntax to create [security](./example/security.js) objects from which you can access market data and initiate [orders](./doc/orders.md).